lenaye/API-testing-with-Postman/README.md

 5. The Swagger UI showed different response codes for each endpoint, i.e. 200, 400, and 404, but it will return a 400 response in most cases when you supply an invalid Id in the request.
 In such cases only 404 (Pet not found or User not found) is returned.

-6. There appear to be no validation on checking the mandatory parameters in POST /pet endpoint when adding a new pet.
-According to the model, the name and photoUrls are mandatory fields (indicated by red asterisks), i.e.
-   `Pet{
-       id	integer($int64)
-       category	Category{
-                   id	integer($int64)
-                   name	string
-                   }
-       name*	    string
-                   example: doggie
-       photoUrls*	[
-                   xml: OrderedMap { "wrapped": true }
-                   string
-                   xml: OrderedMap { "name": "photoUrl" }
-                   xml:
-                       name: photoUrl]
-       tags	    [
-                   xml: OrderedMap { "wrapped": true }
-                   Tag {
-                       id	integer($int64)
-                       name	string
-                   }]
-       status	    string
-                   pet status in the store
-                   Enum:
-                   [ available, pending, sold ]
-   }`